 Winner, 2015 Best Student Paper, Academy of Management (OMT Division)

-Although knowledge sharing among competitors is seemingly paradoxical, scholars have found that competitors share knowledge with one another when they have a pre-existing relationship, expect direct reciprocity from one another, or operate in a slow-moving industry.
-However, there are prevalent examples of knowledge sharing among competitors that fall outside of these conditions.
-In this study, I propose that in markets where there are positive externalities from competitors coordinating around the same opportunity, knowledge sharing serves as a strategic response to high levels of market uncertainty, aimed at facilitating this coordination process.
-This is because entrepreneurs (individuals and firms who attempt to exploit opportunities) are regularly resource constrained, which increases their dependence on other resource holders coordinating around their opportunity in order to successfully exploit it.
-Using a unique dataset of knowledge sharing among investment professionals, on an online platform, this study leverages variation in the platform’s knowledge-sharing structure to test this theory.
+Although knowledge sharing among competitors is seemingly counterintuitive, scholars have found that competitors share knowledge under certain conditions: among actors who have a pre-existing relationship and who expect direct reciprocity.
+However, there are examples of knowledge sharing among competitors that cannot fully be explained using these relational mechanisms.
+In this study, I propose that in markets where competitors are a set of key stakeholders, knowledge sharing is a strategic response to high levels of buy-in uncertainty, namely the likelihood that stakeholders will come to realize the value of a potential opportunity in a timely fashion.
+Using a unique dataset of knowledge sharing among investment professionals on a digital platform, this study leverages variation in the platform’s knowledge-sharing structure to test this theory.
+I find that knowledge sharing among these competitors is most likely when buy-in uncertainty for a given opportunity is high and that this knowledge sharing does lead to subsequent buy-in.

 We focus on the paradox of employer status with respect to entrepreneurial entry.
 On one hand, employer status may deter entry into entrepreneurship because status is highly valued, and giving it up imposes high opportunity cost on employees.
 On the other hand, employer status may motivate entrepreneurial entry, as employees at high-status firms have access to high-quality resources and strong quality signals.
 To resolve this paradox, we adopt a career perspective to analyze how employees make career choices.
 Using the context of mutual funds between 1979 and 2005, we find that employer status deters entry into entrepreneurship when entrepreneurial mobility is considered as alternative to remaining with one’s current employer.
 However, employer status motivates entry into entrepreneurship, when entrepreneurial mobility is considered as alternative to joining another firm.
 Finally, our evidence suggests that this status effect is primarily driven by lower performers, consistent with the notion that status is leveraged by those who benefit from such affiliation.
 Our results contribute to understanding entrepreneurship as a mobility process and to theories of status—in particular of how status affiliations influence the entrepreneurial entry.